Introducing DIANA assay

 DIANA for diagnostics

-- Detection of onco-markers and other relevant protein targets in blood or other clinical samples
+- Detection of clinically relevant enzymes, receptors and small molecules in blood or other clinical samples

-- Ultra-sensitive and quantitative detection with the broad dynamic range
+- Ultra-sensitive quantitative detection (femtograms of target) with the broad dynamic range (up to 6 logs)

 - Suitable for both R&D and clinical diagnostics applications